panchr/Focus-AI/meta/progress.md

 4. [What types of data does the AI need to gather for its learning process?](../notes/week-3.md#rulebase)
 5. [How will the AI learn?](../notes/week-2.md#decision-making-process)
 	1. [In addition to modifying rule weights, can the AI dynamically generate new rules?](../notes/week-4.md#dynamically-generating-rules)
+6. How can the AI's humanness level be tested?
+	1. Can the data gathered from the tests be used to further improve the AI, and if so, how?
 7. How can such an AI be implemented using Python?
 	1. [To store the data, will a robust relational database backend (such as MySQL or PostgresSQL) be required, or is a NoSQL/document database (such as MongoDB) adequate?](../notes/week-5.md#rule-database)
 	2. If a suitable game engine cannot be found, can one be developed in Python?